 In 1886 Juglaris had an opportunity to move beyond small friezes to display the magnitude of his gifts as a muralist.
 Perhaps thanks to stained glass manufacturer Donald MacDonald, who had already completed work at a Detroit church attended by one of Michigan’s governors, Juglaris was alerted to a competition for the decoration of the rotunda of the Michigan State Capitol in Lansing.
 The announced project coincided with planning for Michigan’s celebration of the fiftieth anniversary of its admission to the American Union.

-Since figural drawing was Juglaris’s great forte, it was perhaps inevitable that his Michigan Capitol proposal would be dominated by human figures.
-However, Juglaris’s choice of subject matter may also have been inspired or influenced by the work of two French artists at the Palais Garnier Opera House where he had recently designed and painted a ceiling all his own.
+Since figural drawing was Juglaris’s great forte, it was almost inevitable that his Michigan Capitol proposal would be dominated by human figures.
+However, Juglaris’s choice of subject mater may also have been inspired and influenced by the work of two French artists at the Palais Garnier Opera House where he had recently designed and painted a ceiling all his own—as evidenced by drawings later proudly exhibited at the Boston Art Club.

 For the Palais Garnier’s ornate Grand Foyer, the acclaimed Paul Baudry had painted, among other gilded scenes, the nine muses of classical mythology—Calliope, Clio, Euterpe, Melpomene, Terpischore, Erato, Polyhymnia, Urania, and Thalia.
 Each muse, a daughter of Zeus, was said to be an inspiration for a different art.
 Baudry’s muses are lithe and elegant—well-suited to the style of late nineteenth-century Belle Epoque Paris.
 In the Palais Garnier’s auditorium, another artist, Jules-Eugene Lenepveu, completed a ceiling mural entitled Les Muses and Les Heures du Jour et de la Nuit (The Muses and the Hours of Day and Night).
 The ceiling mural presented a swirl of movement and activity as day swiftly becomes night, only to become day again.

 Taking artistic liberty with the mythological traditions of ancient Greece, Juglaris’s own submission to a Lansing committee consisted of eight muses, each representing a field of endeavor important to Michigan’s progress as a state.
-A preliminary sketch of four of them—which Juglaris labeled Arts, Astronomy, Law, and Justice—survives among Juglaris’s papers recently discovered in northern Italy.
+A preliminary sketch of four of them successively labeled Arts, Astronomy, Law, and Justice survived among the artist’s papers discovered in northern Italy during the late 1990s.
 However, Juglaris’s eight muses were later adapted to more broadly represent Fine Arts and Architecture, Agriculture, Philosophy, Science, Law and Government, Industry, Commerce, and Education.
-Juglaris’s proposal won, trumping a much more elaborate decorative scheme submitted with some fanfare by one of Detroit’s foremost artists, Robert Hopkin, who had previous mural work to his credit at the Canadian Parliament Building in Ottawa and the New Orleans Cotton Exchange.

 Juglaris painted his eight commissioned muses in his Boston studio during spring 1886, working rapidly in the face of a deadline.
 When finished, the canvasses for all eight muses were rolled up and shipped to Michigan for installation in the Capitol rotunda.